 The festival has a Nordic focus, and will accept films from both Norway, Sweden, Denmark, Finland and Iceland, as well as associated terretories.

-Films submitted to The Amandus Film Festival must either be a student film production or made by filmmakers under 26.
+Films submitted to The Amandus Film Festival must either be a student film production (no age restrictions) or made by filmmakers under 26.

 A student film is defined as a film production that is in general made with the purpose of education, and associated with an educational institution.
 Students should hold the key roles of the production.
 The film is directed, written, produced and conducted by students.
 Help from non-students is allowed, though they should be limited to guiding and non-creative contributors.
 Actors in the film or any music composer do not have to be students.
 A student is not limited by age restrictions.

-The festial may withdraw the submission if there are reasonably doubts about these limitations.
+The festial may reject the submission if there are reasonably doubts about these limitations.

 In relation to copyright in all visual materials and music, all necessary permissions, authorities, licences, consents, releases and waivers from third parties who own the third party material and intellectual property therein must be obtained by the entrant.
 These permissions must be available for documentation if necessery.
 Obtaining these permissions, authorities, licences, consents, releases and waivers is not the responsibility of the festival, and the entrent is responsible for any missing documentation of these.

 All necessary permissions, authorities and licenses must be obtained for the use of equipment (such as vehicles, machinery, firearms and chemicals) as props during film-making.
 The festival is not responsible for seeking or obtaining proof for such authorities for the purpose of judging, distributing, or presenting films entered into the Festival.

 Films submitted to the Amandus Film Festival must be delivered with English subtitles, as long as the spoken language is not English or Norwegian (if the film is selected to be screened, films in Norwegian will also need English subtitles).